One issue with using global equity markets to make forex trading decisions is figuring out which leads which.

 Are the equity markets calling the shots?
 Or is it the forex market that wears the pants in the relationship?The basic theory is that, when a domestic equity market rises, confidence in that specific country grows as well, leading to an inflow of funds from foreign investors.

-This tends to create a demand for the domestic currency, causing it to rally versus other foreign currencies.
+This tends to create a demand for the domestic currency, causing it to rally against other foreign currencies.

 On the flip side, when a domestic equity market performs terribly, confidence falters, causing investors to convert their invested funds back into their own local currencies.